conradmuan/sensitive-koala/readme.md

 ## Development

-`yarn start` will transpile typescript and run the `dist/index.js`.
+`yarn dev` will transpile typescript and run the `dist/index.js`.
 Changes will trigger a rebuild

 ## Usage